durangoretro/web/docs/index.md

 Welcome to Durango Computer Web Page.

-Durango is a Open Source and Open hardware project to create a Retro computer system, using the 6502 processor.
+Durango is an Open Source and Open hardware project to create a Retro computer system, using the 6502 processor.
 From the creation of all the hardware architecture, to all the tools and information to create a new Development System for this computer.

 <figure markdown>